-Growing up with a strong interest in the arts and literature, I was always intrigued with imagemaking.
+Growing up with a strong interest in the arts and literature, I was always intrigued with image-making.
 Photography seduced me away from painting early in my career.
 I think it was the gadgets… photographers need lots of gadgets.
 I was largely self-taught for the first few years until I got a job schlepping gear for some of the most talented architectural photographers in the business.
-I assisted for about three years before getting behind the camera full time and have been shooting buildings, interiors and furniture for the better part of the last eighteen years.
+I assisted for about three years before getting behind the camera full-time and have been shooting buildings, interiors and furniture for the better part of the last twenty years.

 I find this work extremely satisfying in that approaching architecture allows me to make images that are more refined, focused and thoughtful than I think any other subject matter would allow.
-When I tell people that I make 5 or maybe 6 pictures in a day, they think that we shoot dozens and have 5 or 6 keepers.
-Then I tell them that we actually shoot 5 or 6 and they’re all keepers and the reaction always reflects the same amazement… I love that.
+When I tell people that I make five or maybe six pictures in a day, their reaction always reflects the same amazement… I love that.

 Over the years I have given lectures to classes from universities such as The School of the Art Institute of Chicago, Southern Illinois University, University of Wisconsin and Roosevelt University.
 I am always happy to take the time and enjoy speaking with students of architecture and photography alike.